philipphager/pinakes/README.md

 val fileIndexer = FileIndexer<String>(File("/path/to/directory", CollisionStrategy.ALLOW_DUPLICATES)
 fileIndexer.index(extractKey = { it.name })

-// Retrieve all files with the key val file = fileIndexer.getAll("name")
+// Retrieve all files with the same key val file = fileIndexer.getAll("name")

 // In the case of multiple files per key, get will return the first indexed file